 The goals of Dr. Hruban’s research are to understand the noninvasive precursor lesions from which invasive pancreatic cancers develop (PanINs and IPMNs), why pancreatic cancer aggregates in some families, and the pathologic ramifications of genetic alterations in the pancreas.
 Towards these goals Dr. Hruban has applied molecular genetics to the study of noninvasive precursor lesions in the pancreas and to patients with familial pancreatic cancer.
 A better understanding of these lesions and families may provide an avenue for the early detection of pancreatic cancer.

-Dr. Hruban is also an expert in medical history, and produced an award-winning documentary on William Stewart Halsted, M.D. (http://HalstedTheDocumentary.org) and a series of popular “Osler Minutes,” on the philosophy of William Osler, M.D. (http://pathology.jhu.edu/department/about/history/osler-minutes.cfm).
+Dr. Hruban is also an expert in medical history, and produced an award-winning documentary on William Stewart Halsted, M.D. (https://HalstedTheDocumentary.org) and a series of popular “Osler Minutes,” on the philosophy of William Osler, M.D. (https://pathology.jhu.edu/about/history/johns-hopkins/the-osler-minutes).